I Made Friends with the Second Prettiest Girl in My Class

 Voiced by: Manaka Iwami (PV, anime)[2][3][4]

 Maki's classmate, who is often referred to as the "second prettiest" girl in class.
 She has short black hair and is considered very attractive.
 She is good friends with Yū.
 She harbors an inferiority complex toward Yū due to often being overshadowed by her, which she hides behind a composed front.
 However, this slowly wears her down and makes her more guarded around Yū.
 She reaches out to Maki after learning they share similar tastes, and they begin hanging out often.
 She tends to go to his apartment, which leads to their mothers finding out they are close.
-She develops strong feelings for Maki, getting jealous when he interacts with other girls or becoming flustered when he shows appreciation to her.
+She falls in love with Maki, and often gets jealous when he interacts with other girls or becoming flustered when he shows appreciation to her.
 She also becomes extremely angry and defensive when people insult Maki.
-She eventually becomes Maki's girlfriend once he confesses to her.
+Though he rejected her initial confession, she eventually becomes his girlfriend when he finally returns her feelings.

 Yū Amami (天海 夕, Amami Yū)